SQream/sqream_docs/guides/inserting_data.rst

 Type Support and Behavior Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Unlike ORC, the column types should match the data types exactly (see table below).
+* Unlike ORC, the column types should match the data types exactly, as show in the following table:

 .. list-table::
    :widths: auto
    :header-rows: 1
    :stub-columns: 1

-   * -   SQream DB type →
+   * -   SQream Type →

-         Parquet source
+         Parquet Source
      - ``BOOL``
      - ``TINYINT``
      - ``SMALLINT``